 The WSIB assesses active or planned health care at the 72-month period to decide if the final review should be deferred.

-Co-operating in WR at 72 months
+Co-operating in RTW activities at 72 months

 - the injury employer and worker initiating and maintaining communication with each other throughout the worker’s recovery and impairment